 If you like it to have more cumin or coriander flavour add more, if you like it spicier add more chilli powder, it really is a to taste recipe.
 So start with the basic recipe, then add more spices if you feel you need it.

-When I have a yellow capsicum in the house, I use that instead of red, makes no difference.
+If I have a yellow capsicum in the house, I use that instead of red, makes no difference.
+With the mince use your favourite, I quite like it with a combination of pork and beef mince also.

 This is super easy to make and has a lovely flavour, and best of all, very quick to make.